Mammals in Costa Rica and Guatemala

 A huge family with about 51 genera and c.
 300 species, distributed in the major part of the Americas, Eurasia, and Africa.
 Some species have also been introduced to Australia.

-The family name is derived from Sciurus, the Latin name of these animals, in 1758 applied by Swedish naturalist Carl Linnaeus (1707-1778) to the Eurasian red squirrel (S. vulgaris).
+The family name is derived from Sciurus, the Latin name applied by Swedish naturalist Carl Linnaeus (1707-1778) in 1758 to the Eurasian red squirrel (S. vulgaris).
 The word squirrel, which has been in use as early as 1327, is from the Anglo-Norman name esquirel, which is again from the Old French escurel, a corruption of the Latin sciurus, which is derived from Ancient Greek skia (‘shadow’) and oura (‘tail’), thus ‘shadow-tailed’, alluding to the habit of some squirrels to raise their bushy tails over the body, thus creating shade.

 Many species of squirrel are presented on the page Animals – Mammals: Squirrels.